 Before we share all the details on eye makeup for hooded eyes, you should know what hooded eyelids are.
 For starters, hooded eyes are known for their lack of visible lid space.
-But why, exactly, is that?
-Well, when you have hooded eyes, that means the crease created by your eyelid can appear to be hidden.
+When you have hooded lids, the crease created by your eyelid can appear to be hidden.
 When this occurs, certain eye makeup looks aren’t as easily visible since your eyelid appears to be smaller.
-However, while some eye makeup looks aren’t as easy to create, there are others that can seriously flatter hooded eyes and help to bring all of the attention to your beautiful eyes.
+However, while some eye makeup looks aren’t as easy to create, there are others that can seriously flatter hooded lids and help to bring all of the attention to your beautiful eyes.

-Grab a mirror and really examine your eye shape to figure out whether or not you have hooded eyes.
+Grab a mirror and really examine your eye shape.
 Don’t notice a crease?
 Does skin droop from your brow bone to where your crease should be?
 If you answered yes to either question, you could have hooded eyelids.

 With lids that extend in a crease-free fashion, hooded eyelid makeup requires the use of a few key techniques to bring a statement eye look to life.
 Lucky for you, we’re sharing a simple eye makeup guide you can follow to flatter your hooded lids.
 Bring on the eyeshadow and eyeliner tips for hooded eyes!